 We’ll need to pull your credit report and do a brief review of your income/assets included in your application.

 Based on your credit report and initial info in the preliminary review, we will determine if you can be pre-approved.
-If yes, then we will generate a letter that states your credit has been pre-approved for up to a specific purchase price.
+If yes, then we will generate a mortgage pre-approval letter that states your credit has been pre-approved for up to a specific purchase price.

 For final approval, we’ll need to do a more in depth review of additional documents, such as bank statements, paystubs, gift letters and a list of monthly debts.
-We’ve created a Mortgage Documents Checklist to help you gather most of what you’ll need to provide.
+We’ve created a mortgage documents checklist to help you gather most of what you’ll need to provide.